 Butternut Squash Bisque (Whole30 Paleo) – creamy and comforting, this Whole30 Butternut Squash Soup is rich, flavorful, and dairy free!
 Includes Instant Pot instructions.

-This Butternut Squash Bisque is a seriously delicious and creamy soup that is a great addition to any menu!
-It’s perfect for lunch, as a first course to an elegant meal, or served with sammies for a casual dinner.
+This Whole30 Butternut Squash Soup is a seriously delicious and creamy soup that is a great addition to any menu!
+It’s perfect for lunch, as a first course to an elegant meal, or served with salad or sammies for a casual dinner.
 It is also packed with nutrition and is dairy free!